Anon-Planet/thgtoa/CONTRIBUTING.md

 - **Don't** file duplicate reports; search for your bug before filing a new report.
 - **Don't** attempt to report issues on a closed PR.

+### Large PRs

+Please split large sets of changes into multiple PRs.
+For example, a PR that adds Windows 11 support, removes Windows AME references, and fixes typos can be split into 3 PRs.
+This makes PRs easier to review prior to merging.

 **Thank you** for taking the few moments to read this far!
 You're already way ahead of the curve, so keep it up!